-Unless otherwise stipulated in the regulations, the obligation to pay tax does not only apply to goods that you import to Norway after they are purchased, but other goods that you bring with you, such as gifts, inherited goods, personal property, goods for rental or loan, or for repair or processing.
+Unless otherwise stipulated in the regulations, the obligation to pay VAT does not only apply on importation of purchased goods, but also to other goods that you bring with you, such as gifts, inherited goods, personal property, goods for rental or loan, or for repair or processing.

 The Norwegian Tax Administration took over the administrative responsibility for import VAT as of 2017, which means that the import VAT shall be calculated and set in the domestic system for registered entities subject to VAT.
 Read more here.

-The Norwegian VAT area is the Norwegian mainland and all areas within the territorial border.
+The Norwegian VAT territory comprises the Norwegian mainland and all areas within the territorial border.
 The exceptions are Svalbard, Jan Mayen and the Norwegian dependencies (Bouvetøya, Queen Maud Land and Peter 1 Island).

 The obligation to pay tax on import applies only to goods.
 There are separate provisions for the import of services.

 For some goods it is possible to obtain an exemption from value added tax on import.